Expanding partnerships with patients and carers in the EORTC to optimize clinical trials and quality of life measurement

 Achievements

-We have conducted a comprehensive scoping review aiming to outline patient involvement in the development and validation of patient-reported outcome measures in oncology
+1. We have published a comprehensive scoping review aiming to outline patient involvement in the development and validation of patient-reported outcome measures in oncology.

 Future plans